 Best Temperatures for Frosting a Cake

-A nice cold cake and room temperature frosting are the ideal temperatures for your cake components.
-Cool cake will be more sturdy, crumble less and hold together as you push frosting across it.
+A nice cold cake and room-temperature frosting are the perfect match.
+A cool cake will be more sturdy, crumble less, and hold together as you push frosting across it.

 Apply a Crumb Coat

-Once your cake is ready to frost, you may be excited to immediately start decorating- you already had to wait so long for the cake to cool to the right temperature!
-However, putting on a crumb coat and getting the crumb coat chilled is also very important.
+Once your cake is ready to frost, you may be excited to immediately start decorating.
+After all, you already had to wait so long for the cake to cool to the right temperature!
+However, putting on a crumb coat and getting the crumb coat chilled is also important.

 A crumb coat is just a very thin layer of frosting that you put around your whole cake to “seal” the crumbs on the cake.
 This layer will be totally covered up by your final frosting application and decorations but it will ensure that no visible crumbs are mixed into your frosting.